 To access this section within TaxAct®:

-- Click Other Income to expand the category and then click Cancellation of Debt (Form 1099-C)
+- Click Other Income in the Federal Quick Q&A Topics menu to expand the category and then click Cancellation of Debt (Form 1099-C)

 - The program will proceed with the interview questions for you to enter or review the appropriate information